viamrobotics/docs/docs/operate/get-started/other-hardware/cpp-module.md

 - creates and starts the module

 For example, the following `main.cpp` file serves as the entry point file for the `mybase` custom model.
-It imports the `mybase` model implementation from the `my_base.hpp` file that provides it, declares the model triplet `acme:my-custom-base-repo:mybase`, and defines a `main()` function that registers it.
+It imports the `mybase` model implementation from the `my_base.hpp` file that provides it, declares the model triplet `acme:my-custom-base-module:mybase`, and defines a `main()` function that registers it.

 {{< expand "Click to view sample code for main.cpp" >}}